jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/7. Other Topics/9. Old or Boring/Computer Language, Old Ideas.md

 I eventually want to be able to program robots, machines, objects, mechanical things.
 Physical things.
 Not make microchips to go into them, but program code that describes the mechanical thing and have other machinery create a machine out of it.

-Code
+- Code

-When symbol code is compiled to code executable on Sigma on x8086 machine, extreme optimization is used that is exact and mathematical, making the module fast, small and usable.
+    - When symbol code is compiled to code executable on Sigma on x8086 machine, extreme optimization is used that is exact and mathematical, making the module fast, small and usable.

-Code
+- Code

-Sematical simplification
+    - Sematical simplification

-PAGE  41